laurgu/CSI4107_A1/README.md

 ![Base Doc2Vec Trec Eval Screenshot](imgs/Doc2VecBase.png)

 Because the results of this model were very poor, we decided to try changing some other variables as well.
+The parameters that we expirimented with are:

+- **epochs (default = 10):** specifies the nummber of iterations over the document collection the model does during training.
+Higher epoch means a model may more closely fit a dataset but if epoch is too high, overfitting may occur.

+- **vector size (default = 100):** specified the dimentionality of the output vector of the document/query embeddings.
+A larger vector size allows the model to capture more semantic information.

+- **window (default = 5):** specifies the maximum distance between the target word and the context words in a sentence use while training.
+A larger window size allows the model to capture mor contextural information.

+- **alpha (default = 0.025):** specifies the initial learning rate.
+A higher alpah means the model will learn faster as it takes longer to update weights while a lower alpha means the model makes more cautious updates to weighting.

+- **workers (default = 1):** specifies the number of threads used for training the model.

 The Trec Eval results of those experiments are below:

 _Doc2Vec model with window = 10 and all other parameters as default Trec Eval Results_